hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Some explanation of the options:

-- `snapshot_root` :: This is the folder where the backup will happen.
-I mount an external drive here.
+- `snapshot_root` :: This is the directory where the backup will happen.
+I mount an external drive here to keep the backup offsite and save space.
 - `no_create_root  1` :: Prevent rsnapshot automatically creating backup folder if it doesn't exist.
 I use this in case I forget to mount to my external drive (I don't want the backup to run on the drive I'm backing up and run out of disk space)
 - `one_fs          1` :: Don't go across to other mounted filesystems (so prevent also backing up mounted USB pens and external disks)
 - `retain  manual  30` :: Keep 30 manual backups before starting to replace them